brtholomy/hnsw/README.md

 ---

-The first thing to understand about HNSW, is that's primarily an optimized data structure, not an algorithm.
+The first thing to understand about HNSW is that it's primarily an optimized data structure, not an algorithm.
 Actually the algorithm used with these structures is remarkably simple: a greedy search which simply looks among all current candidates for the closest target value.

 What's brilliant about HNSW therefore is not its search routine, but its optimized structure for a *decentralized similarity search* using a simple greedy traversal.
 This makes it ideal as the backbone for realtime search applications.